DjangoForAll/Django-Course/Level_2/Content/2_OOP_and_python/4_operator_overloading.md

     def __add__(self, other): # Overloading the `+` operator
         return Point(self.x + other.x, self.y + other.y)
-    # Self is the object on the lhs and other is the object on the rhs
+    # self is the object on the lhs and other is the object on the rhs

     def __sub__(self, other): # Overloading the `-` operator
         return Point(self.x - other.x, self.y - other.y)